our-staff-1.png

 Click here to access our Teacher Resource Padlet

-This year, the theme for History Day is “Turning Points in History.”
-For more details on the theme for this year, see the 2023–2024 theme description.
+This year, the theme for History Day is “Rights and Responsibilities in History.”
+For more details on the theme for this year, see the 2024–2025 theme description.

 Need topic ideas for your project?
-See this year’s list of project Hawai’i-specific project topics that connect to the theme Frontiers in History: People, Places, Ideas.
+See this year’s list of project Hawai’i-specific project topics that connect to the theme Rights and Responsibilities in History.
 You are not required to do Hawai’i-specific topics, but it is great to explore the history in our backyard!

 Click here to see our Hawai’i-specific topic list